Exam: Written tests

 Written tests are tests that are administered on paper or on a computer (as an eExam).
-A test taker who takes a written test could respond to specific items by writing or typing within a given space of the test or on a separate form or document.
+A test taker who takes a written test could respond to specific test items by writing or typing within a given space of the test or on a separate form or document.

 In some tests; where knowledge of many constants or technical terms is required to effectively answer questions, like Chemistry or Biology – the test developer may allow every test taker to bring with them a cheat sheet.

 A test developer's choice of which style or format to use when developing a written test is usually arbitrary given that there is no single invariant standard for testing.
-Be that as it may, certain test styles and format have become more widely used than others.
+Be that as it may, certain test styles and formats have become more widely used than others.
 Below is a list of those formats of test items that are widely used by educators and test developers to construct paper or computer-based tests.
 As a result, these tests may consist of only one type of test item format (e.g., multiple-choice test, essay test) or may have a combination of different test item formats (e.g., a test that has multiple-choice and essay items).